powsybl/powsybl-metrix/docs/index.md

 #### itools command

 Now we need to make the *itools* command available.
-For this, you need to update your PATH.
+For this, you need to add itools to your PATH.

 On Linux, you can for example do this by adding a few lines in your `.bashrc` file (or equivalent):